arcnations-united/evolve/README.md

 # Evolve Core

-The powerful and modern alternative to Gnome Tweaks with GTK-4.0 support and some cool features
+The powerful, stable and open-source version of Evolve GTK Theme Manager.

 ## Getting Started